 11.5.3.3.2A Procedure for handling UnmapGroupFromBearer message

 Whenever the MC client receives UnmapGroupFromBearer message and if the MC client participates in the group session or communication identified by the UnmapGroupFromBearer message then it should inform the details contained in the UnmapGroupFromBearer message to MC gateway UE.
-When the association of group call, MBMS bearer and the MC GW service ID of the MC client is known to the MC gateway UE, it can remove the association and stop forwarding of the traffic received over MBMS bearer accordingly.
+When the association of group call, MBMS bearer and the MC GW service ID of the MC service user is known to the MC gateway UE, it can remove the association and stop forwarding of the traffic received over MBMS bearer accordingly.

-Figure 11.5.3.3.2A-1 illustrates the procedure for handling the UnmapGroupFromBearer message by the MC client and the MC gateway UE.
+Figure 11.5.3.3.2A-1 illustrates the procedure for handling the UnmapGroupFromBearer message by the MC gateway client and the MC gateway UE.

 Pre-conditions: